-Florida has many type of guardianships that can be helpful under many different circumstances.
+Florida has many types of guardianships that can be helpful under many different circumstances.
 Under many scenarios, someone has lost or never had the ability to make their own legal decisions, such as through an accident of some type, dementia, or other type of cognitive issues.
 In these scenarios, a guardianship is likely necessary so that a guardian is appointed to help make sure the ward is protected and provided for.
 The guardianship process is quite lengthy and time consuming under most circumstances.
 The steps of a plenary guardianship generally includes the following:

 - Petition the Court to appoint a guardian